opentext-idol/find/Running-a-Production-Copy-of-Find.md

 Follow the steps on the [[Building Find]] guide to compile your copy of the application.
 Choose one of the output files mentioned at the end of the guide - either `find-hod.war` for Haven OnDemand, or `find.war` for IDOL.
 Take a copy of the `.war` file - this is the application that you're going to run

+When building, you should specify the Maven `production` profile with `-Pproduction` to run the JavaScript and CSS optimizations.

 # Run the application
 ## Easy way